winksaville/csgrs/readme.md

 ---

 ## Roadmap / Todo
+- make improved use of the bounding box index in CCShape to speed operations
 - finish converting triangulation from 2d engine overhaul
 - finish converting extrudes to deal with holes, from 2d engine overhaul
 - adjust rotate_extrude to work with XY plane polygons, like OpenSCAD